vcian/multitenancy-in-laravel/README.md

 2.add seed and database information in tenants table
 ##### php artisan migrate:fresh --database=landlord --path=database/migrations/landlord --seed

-all migration in specific tenant or in all tenants we make new command
+make new command for all migration in specific tenant or in all tenants

 3.in all tenants migrate database
 ##### php artisan tenants:migrate